 Recycling paper products can have a large impact on the environment as it reduces the amount of “virgin paper” (paper that comes directly from trees) produced.
 For every ton (907kg) of paper that is recycled, 17 trees are saved.
 This number is enough to significantly impact the number of greenhouse gases in the atmosphere and keep paper out of our landfills.

-Most curbside recycling programs allow you to recycled most paper, including newspaper, white office paper, and mixed-color paper.
+Most curbside recycling programs allow you to recycle most paper, including newspaper, white office paper, and mixed-color paper.
 There are many eco-friendly household paper products that are made from recycled paper.
 Look for these options when next time you are buying toilet paper, paper towels, or napkins.
 You can also reduce your use and reuse your paper when possible.

 11. Recycled Polyester Plastic